What can we help you with?

 - Decide which is the appropriate statistical test (class requests only)

-- Analyze qualitative or quantitative data
+- Analyze qualitative data

 - We support R, SPSS, and Nvivo